 COMMUNITY RENEWABLE ENERGY GOALS

 HB411 The Community Renewable Energy Act passed during the 2019 legislative session.
 This piece of legislation creates mechanisms for cities and counties in Utah to more easily transition to renewable energy, including requirements meant to protect ratepayers.
 This bill was crafted as a result of the 100% net renewable goals passed in Salt Lake City, Park City, Cottonwood Heights, Moab, and Summit County.

-Now that the bill has become law, HEAL is engaged in the planning to implement it.
-This process ranges from recruiting other towns to commit to achieving 100% net renewable energy to negotiating with the Public Service Commission on how to create the rate structure that will allow cities to pursue their transition to renewable energy.
+Now that the bill has become law and over 20 townships and counties have committed to it, HEAL is engaged in the planning to implement it.
+This process includes negotiating with the Public Service Commission on how to create the rate structure that will allow cities to pursue their transition to renewable energy.

 By rallying HEAL supporters and having a seat at the negotiating table, we were able to come to a settlement on solar.
 While it’s not perfect, it’s a vast improvement from what was originally proposed.

 The terms of the settlement were that current solar customers can keep their rates until 2035, proposed rate changes were decreased or eliminated all together, and that Rocky Mountain Power must conduct a new solar study that takes into account more factors than before.

 In the winter of 2020, this study was released and now Rocky Mountain Power wants to decrease the export credit by 84%.
 We are collaborating with customers, citizens, groups, and businesses to oppose this credit decrease that would destroy the residential rooftop solar market in Utah.